Consolidated Catalina II, Leitrim, March 1941

 Valley in Leitrim killing all eight.

-Such was the ferocity of the crash, of the eight men killed, Whitworth, Davidson, Chalk, Dunbar, Oldfield and Slack were all buried in Irvinestown Church of Ireland Churchyeard while Harry Newbury was buried in the nearby Irvinestown Roman Catholic cemetery.
+Of the eight men killed, Whitworth, Davidson, Chalk, Dunbar, Oldfield and Slack were all buried in Irvinestown Church of Ireland Churchyeard while Harry Newbury was buried in the nearby Irvinestown Roman Catholic cemetery.

 Only Harold Seward's remains were returned to his family for